Campus and Coronavirus Updates

 Email is the best way of communication.

-Advisement and Registration for Summer and Fall will start as scheduled in April.
+Advisement and Registration for Fall will be taking place till the beginning of the semester.
 Reach out to your advisor or any of the applicable contacts below.
 Advisement can be done by phone, email, or through virtual meetings, which will be set up as needed.
 After advisement, you can register through the student portal.

 We are a call/email away from helping you with any questions, issues, or concerns.
 Some helpful contacts: